Be Part of the Journey

-We accept TOEFL, IELTS, Pearson Test of English (PTE) Academic, and the Certificate of Proficiency in English test.
+We accept TOEFL, IELTS, Pearson Test of English (PTE) Academic.
 For INSEAD purposes, scores are valid for two years.
 With the TOEFL, please arrange to have ETS send your test scores directly to INSEAD, code 0970.
 For PTE Academic, the relevant code for INSEAD is: 22W-ZN.
 A copy of your score report is sufficient for us to begin evaluating your file.
 Your original test score report will only be required later on during the evaluation process.

 You can also demonstrate fluency in English with a university degree (a minimum of one full-time academic year with a diploma received from that host university) where all courses were taught exclusively in English.
 An exchange programme does not qualify.
+English major at university does not qualify.
 If your university degree was exclusively taught in English but in a non-English speaking country, please make sure that your transcripts clearly mention the language of instruction is English to complete your application

 Third Language (Mandatory for Graduation)

 All students need to validate at least a "Basic" level of knowledge of a third language (equivalent to A2 on the CEFR scale) in order to graduate from INSEAD.
 If you already possess basic knowledge of a third language, we recommend you certify this language as soon as possible or during Launch Period on campus.
 If you need to learn a third language while at INSEAD, you can do so during the programme and pass the language test before graduation.
 Language instruction is available on both campuses with our INSEAD language provider.

 Your transcripts should indicate both diploma and grades achieved from each college or university that you have attended.
 We accept transcripts in English or French.
 All others must be accompanied by a certified English translation.
 Each transcript must bear the official seal and signature of the institution.